clarapunzi/SC-CE/Readme.md

 DONE:
 - [x] add the lore genetic
 - [x] add the ILS cf generator
+- [x] save the counterfactuals as well as the rule and the tree for each sample
 dataset:
 - [x] add toydataset
 - [x] add german credit
 - [x] create class SelectiveClassifier for CFDistRejector, which will be a wrapper for the classifier and will have the method predict_proba and predict, calibrate and others.
+- [x] add the adult dataset
 refactorings:
 - [x] add classification
 - [x] understand the imports